 Today, Sandoval resides in the neighborhood where she was raised.
 She lives next door to her parents, Tomas and Julia, who still live in Ana’s childhood home.

-Councilwoman Sandoval chairs two City Council committees: the Community Health & Equity Committee and the Public Safety Committee.
+Councilwoman Sandoval chairs the City Council's committee on Community Health & Equity Committee.

 The Community Heath & Equity Committee advances public health and participation, equity, conservation, climate action, and early-childhood education.
 Created by Mayor Ron Nirenberg, it is the first council committee to address public health.

-Additionally, Councilwoman sits on the City Council’s Governance, Inter-Governmental Relations and Transportation & Mobility Committees.
+Councilwoman serves on the City Council’s Governance, Inter-Governmental Relations, Public Safety, and Transportation & Mobility Committees.
+She is also the Mayor’s Designated Liaison to Monterrey, Mexico, and Regional Representative for North America.

 In her role as City Councilwoman, Ms. Sandoval sits on the Alamo Area Metropolitan Planning Organization’s Transportation Policy Board and the San Antonio Mobility Coalition’s Executive Committee.